Asbestos: Early references and uses

+Athanasius of Alexandria, a Christian bishop living in 4th-century Egypt, references asbestos in one of his writings.
+Around the year 318, he wrote as follows:

 Wealthy Persians amazed guests by cleaning a cloth by exposing it to fire.
 For example, according to Tabari, one of the curious items belonging to Khosrow II Parviz, the great Sassanian king (r.
 590–628), was a napkin (منديل) that he cleaned simply by throwing it into fire.
 Such cloth is believed to have been made of asbestos imported over the Hindu Kush.
 According to Biruni in his book Gems, any cloths made of asbestos (آذرشست, āzarshost) were called shostakeh (شستكه).
 Some Persians believed the fiber was the fur of an animal called the samandar (سمندر), which lived in fire and died when exposed to water; this was where the former belief originated that the salamander could tolerate fire.

-Charlemagne, the first Holy Roman Emperor (800–814), is said to have had a tablecloth made of asbestos.
+Charlemagne, the first Holy Roman Emperor (800–814), is also said to have possessed such a tablecloth.

 Marco Polo recounts having been shown, in a place he calls Ghinghin talas, "a good vein from which the cloth which we call of salamander, which cannot be burnt if it is thrown into the fire, is made ..."

-Some archaeologists believe that ancients made shrouds of asbestos, wherein they burned the bodies of their kings to preserve only their ashes and to prevent the ashes being mixed with those of wood or other combustible materials commonly used in funeral pyres.
-Others assert that the ancients used asbestos to make perpetual wicks for sepulchral or other lamps.
-A famous example is the golden lamp asbestos lychnis, which the sculptor Callimachus made for the Erechtheion.
-In more recent centuries, asbestos was indeed used for this purpose.